awocrf/LED-fade-in-out-with-a-PIR-sensor-or-a-switch-using-arduino/README.md

 Pin 3 - signal input.
 This is where you connect whatever is sending it.
 Signals maximum length is dependent on value of dly (delay).
 If it'll be longer than dly value * 255 (I think) + how much time arduino needs to change to next PWM value and complete analogWrite, the LED will do a "breathing effect" (Fade in and out without stopping.).

 Other things are explained it the code comments.

+Disclaimer: there might be some stupid things in the code that can be done way better and that I don't see because my programming skills aren't so good.